iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 > Switch off Wi-Fi and use mobile data for any error you might be receiving.<br> :date: __2020-10-02 04:09:39__

-> Not working on wifi.
-Only will setup using LTE, and even once setup won't run on wifi<br> :date: __2020-10-01 20:26:42__

 #### 1-star reviews